BenGyde/Data-Analyst-Portfolio/Excel - VBA - Project Inventory/README.md

 - **Smart Filtering**: A built-in VBA-powered search bar allows users to quickly locate projects by keyword.
 - **Maintenance View**: A reset button filters the table to show only actively maintained projects by default.
 - **Data Sync**: A refresh button updates the table with any new entries and saves manual edits to ensure data integrity.
+- **Retro vibes**: Based on the iconic windows 95 look to boost productivity

 ## Example Screenshot